prsnareddy06/MUSIC-RECOMMENDATION-SYSTEM-/README.md

 4. Displays the top 5 recommendations with their album covers

 This project demonstrates how natural language processing can be applied to music data to create personalized recommendations based on lyrical content.

+This project has a "similarity.pkl" file which is of large storage which can be obtained but running the jupyter notebook programs.